Tanikai/messeji/messeji.typ

 }
 /// Main function to render chat history.
 #let messeji(
-  /// array of messages -> array
+  /// Array of messages. -> array
   chat-data: [],

   /// Date format when the day changes. -> str